pipegalera/pipegalera.github.io/content/_index.md

 Economist by training.

-Coding for work and fun.
+Coder for work and fun.

 ```
         _________